yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 latlng = '42.359416,-71.093993' # Eric's office (ish)
 # Setup a search distance
 distance = '1mi'
+# See tweepy API reference for format specifications
 geocode_query = latlng + ',' + distance
 # Set result type (can be 'recent', 'popular', or 'mixed')
 type_of_result = 'recent'